 The first player to get rid of their cards is the winner!

-If the players are able to cope with another rule (!), then the following rule makes the game more interesting.
+If the players are able to cope with another rule (!), then the following makes the game more interesting.